Scanning Electron Microscopy (SEM)

 Metal in SEM

-Metals and corrosion products
+Metals & corrosion products

 rainbow colours